 The Beale Street Premium/Luxury Pellet Grill

-Therefore, Beale Street is a new consideration and possibility for someone looking for the high quality durable full stainless steel construction of the larger Memphis pellet grills at a lower price point.
+Therefore, Beale Street is a new consideration and possibility for someone looking for the high-quality/durable full stainless steel construction of the larger Memphis pellet grills at a lower price point.

 Memphis Wood Pellet Grill Reviews

-The reason I wanted to included this particular review is as an Elite owner they have a better perspective than anyone to measure how the much more affordable Beale Street compares to a top-of-the-line Memphis Elite.
+The reason I wanted to include this particular review is as an Elite owner they have a better perspective than anyone to measure how the much more affordable Beale Street compares to a top-of-the-line Memphis Elite.